fabric8-analytics/fabric8-analytics-notification-scheduler/README.md

 ```

 The first script checks the indentation, line lengths, variable names, whitespace around operators etc. The second
-script checks all documentation strings - its presense and format.
+script checks all documentation strings - its presence and format.
 Please fix any warnings and errors reported by these
 scripts.

 #### Code complexity measurement